LeanderLXZ/dht-go/README.md

    For reference, in Apache Cassandra, an open-source NoSQL DHT system, each node can communicate with a constant amount of other nodes, which let the system to scale linearly over a huge number of nodes [(John Hammink, 2019)](https://aiven.io/blog/an-introduction-to-apache-cassandra#:~:text=This%20is%20one%20of%20the,and%20data%20centers%20go%20down).

-## Metrics

-We should use the following metrics to evaluate our project/product:

-1. There is no central node to coordinate the relationship between each node.
-2. The system composed of multiple nodes to store different hash tables.
-3. Nodes can be added or withdrawn freely.After adding a new node, the position of the node can be correctly determined.
-When a node exits or fails, it can exit correctly without affecting other nodes to continue.
-4. The main storage of the hash table is the key-value pair.

 ## Programming Environment